 A single fault can allow both an overflow and underflow of the array index.
 An index overflow exploit can use buffer overflow techniques, but this can often be exploited without having to provide “large inputs.”
 Array index overflows can also trigger out-of-bounds read operations, or operations on the wrong objects; that is, buffer overflows are not always the result.
 Unchecked array indexing, depending on its instantiation, can be responsible for any number of related issues.
 Most prominent of these possible flaws is the buffer overflow condition, with consequences ranging from denial of service, and data corruption, to arbitrary code execution.

 The most common situation leading to unchecked array indexing is the use of loop index variables as buffer indexes.
 If the end condition for the loop is subject to a flaw, the index can grow or shrink unbounded, therefore causing a buffer overflow or underflow.
 Another common situation leading to this condition is the use of a function’s return value, or the resulting value of a calculation directly as an index into a buffer.
-Unchecked array indexing can result in the corruption of relevant memory and perhaps the corruption of instruction.
-If the memory corrupted is data, rather than instructions, the system can continue to function with improper values.
-If the memory corrupted is instructions, then the access could result in the program halting, if instructions are changed or if the values are outside of the valid memory area.
+Unchecked array indexing can result in the corruption of relevant memory and perhaps the corruption of instructions.
+If the memory corrupted contains data, the program can continue to function with improper values or stop due to some system error, e.g., an access outside the valid memory.
+If the memory corrupted contains instructions, then the access can result in arbitrary or malicious changes to the executing program.
 If the corrupted memory can be effectively controlled, then the execution of arbitrary code becomes possible, as with a standard buffer overflow.

-Some language implementations can statically detect out of bound access and generate a compile-time diagnostic.
-At runtime, the implementation that can detect the out-of-bound access can provide notification.
+Some language implementations statically detect out of bound access and generate a compile-time diagnostic.
+At runtime, an implementation that detects the out-of-bound access can provide notification.
 Such notification can be treatable by the program, or not.
 Accesses can violate the bounds of the entire array or violate the bounds of a particular index.
 It is possible that the former is checked and detected by the implementation while the latter is not.
 The information needed to detect the violation can be available, or not, depending on the context of use.
 For example, passing an array to a subroutine via a pointer can deprive the subroutine of information regarding the size of the array.

 Aside from bounds checking, some languages have ways of protecting against out-of-bounds accesses.
 Some languages automatically extend the bounds of an array to accommodate accesses that can otherwise have been beyond the bounds.
 However, if this does not match the programmer’s intent, it can mask errors.
 Some languages provide for whole array operations that obviate the need to access individual elements, thus preventing unchecked array accesses.